zweistift/froxlor-paypal/README.md

 Copy the file **function.getPayOverview.php** into *froxlor/lib/functions/output/*
 It will be automaticly loaded into PHP at every page-visit.

-I also wrote a simpler PHP Function for mysql(i) - DB Access.
+I also wrote a simpler PHP Function  for mysql(i) - DB Access (Testing...).
 It's a little simpler than the other way.
-Copy the file **function.getDatabase.php** in the same Folder
+Copy the file **function.getDatabase.php** in the same Folder :: edit --> i removed it from source in v.1.0

 ###Edit Area File
 Edit the *froxlor/customer_index.php* -File.
 It has some sections in it.
 Paste this code into the IF-Clause $page == 'overview'